Google “Pine Ridge Indian Reservation.”

 Native Hope celebrates Richard’s quiet leadership and his vision of the bow shooting new life into a people who are searching for a way to make their voices heard.

-Want to learn more about the traditional customs of the many Native American tribes?
 Learn more from our resource–Reflecting on Our Foundations.